KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [mm-tkl-timetable by JurnetFIN](https://github.com/JurnetFIN/mm-tkl-timetable)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. Issues are not enabled in the GitHub repository.
+So users cannot report bugs.
+Please enable issues in your repo.
-2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
+3. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
-3. Typo: Found `Magic Mirror` in file `mm-tkl-timetable.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `mm-tkl-timetable.js`: Replace it with `MagicMirror²`.
-4. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+5. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
-5. Recommendation: Found `new Date()` in file `node_helper.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+6. Recommendation: Found `new Date()` in file `node_helper.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-6. Warning: No LICENSE file.
+7. Warning: No LICENSE file.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-8. The branch name is 'master'.
+9. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM_ncdeck by motey](https://github.com/motey/MMM_ncdeck)